Skip to content

 You do not have to take the JLPT to learn Japanese.
 Most learners use the levels as milestones rather than certification goals.

-Inku's current deck covers N5 completely and is actively expanding through N4.
+Inku includes 515 N5 cards and 391 N4 cards in the current app library.
 Start with N5, or read the full learning roadmap for how JLPT fits into real study.